je256/Maji-ndogo-water-survey/README.md

 - [Conclusions](#conclusions)

 ## Project Aim
-- The project aims to evaluate the water access and quality in Maji Ndogo.
+- The project aims to evaluate the water access and quality in Sub-saharan.
 Improve the water sources and infrastructure based on data collected from a survey of over 60,000 records.

 ## Objectives
-- To understand the current state of water access and quality in Maji Ndogo
+- To understand the current state of water access and quality in sub-saharan Africa
 - To clean up the records and ensure it is viable for analysis
-- Assess the quality of water and
+- Assess the quality of water
 - Draw insights from our data
 - Reduce the time spent waiting in queues to access water

 ## Key stakeholders
-- President Naledi
+- President Akpan
-- Chike
+- Ofonime
 - Auditors
 - Field Surveyors